 Doctorate and Research Studies | PhD

 Applications are welcomed from students interested in pursuing either a full-time or part-time Doctor of Philosophy (PhD) and who satisfy the University's entry criteria.
-In partnership with PhD awarding universities, our research offerings provide professional, self-motivated researchers with the freedom to explore their chosen subject to its limits and the support to make a significant contribution to their subject by means of their research and thesis.
+Katowice School of Economics provide professional, self-motivated researchers with the freedom to explore their chosen subject to its limits and the support to make a significant contribution to their subject by means of their research and thesis.

 Doctoral studies - mostly classified as PhDs - are for people who have usually completed a postgraduate master's degree and want to undertake a period of highly specialised independent research training.